About the founder

 I'm Joel Comeaux.

 I'm an Army veteran and a senior cloud infrastructure engineer.
-I started Aegis Cloud Group to do one specific thing well: build the infrastructure half of federal ATO engagements, so compliance teams have something real to document and federal programs have something real to ship.
+I started Aegis Cloud Group to do one specific thing well: focus on the infrastructure component of federal ATO engagements, so compliance teams have something real to document and federal programs have something real to ship.

 The unconventional path